Skip to content

 Argument Description Data Type Required

-CLUSTER_ID Cluster id string True
+CLUSTER_ID The cluster id. string True

-IFNAME Management interface name string True
+IFNAME The management interface name. string True

 Parameter Description Data Type Required Default